Assembless/react-littera/README.md

 ## Usage

-First you have to wrap your components with a provider and feed it some data.
+First you have to wrap your components with a provider and feed it with a list of available languages.

 ```javascript
 import React, { useState } from "react";